Agent of S.T.Y.L.E.: Wonder Woman in Television

 This flashback costume is great.
 I love the skirt mixing stylized superhero cloth and warrior leather.
 Making the boots match the silver bracelets is a really cool touch, the design harkening back to the laces she wore in the 50s.

 Yet I still prefer gold on Wonder Woman, so just for fun, here’s another photoshop manipulation (though I left the boots silvers because I really do dig how they balance out the bracelets).
 I prefer this coloring, but even in silver this is a great design and I wouldn’t mind if it became Diana’s mainstream outfit.
+I think it would also translate well to a fun live-action film.

 Folks, that wraps it all up for now.
 Comment with suggestions on who else you want to see tackled in this column!
 This is Alan Kistler, signing off.